 During this day and a half, you'll complete paperwork processing and will be issued initial uniforms and field gear and various needed personal items which will come from the PX.
 These items will be deducted from your pay.

-You'll spend between 3 and 5 days in Receiving.
-To pass (and avoid the Physical Conditioning Platoon), males are required to do two dead-hang pull-ups, 44 crunches in 2 minutes, and a 1 1/2 mile run in 13 1/2 minutes.
-Females are required to run 1 1/2 miles in 15 minutes, perform a flex-arm hang of 12 seconds, and do 44 crunches in 2 minutes.
+You'll spend between three and five days in Receiving.
+To pass (and avoid the Physical Conditioning Platoon), males are required to do two dead-hang pull-ups, 44 crunches in two minutes, and a 1 1/2 mile run in 13 1/2 minutes.
+Females are required to run 1 1/2 miles in 15 minutes, perform a flex-arm hang of 12 seconds, and do 44 crunches in two minutes.

 You cannot wear contact lenses during basic training.
 You also cannot wear your civilian glasses, once you have been issued your official government-issue glasses.

 During your first couple of days of basic training, you'll undergo a complete eye examination.
 If you require glasses to have 20/20 vision, you will be given military-issue glasses, which have thick, hard-plastic frames, with thick, hard-plastic lenses.

 Once you receive them, they are the only glasses you are allowed to wear while at basic training.
 However, if you don't need glasses to see, you won't be required to wear them.
 Once you graduate from basic training, you can wear your civilian glasses again, as long as they conform to military dress and appearance regulations.

 After your stint in Receiving, you'll be transported to your new home to meet your Senior Drill Instructor and their two assistants.